veganaize/closure-compiler/Using-NTI-(new-type-inference).md

-The compiler option `--new_type_inf` activates the "new type inference" version of the compiler (NTI).
-This is still under development (as of December 2015), but is already useful.
+The compiler option `--new_type_inf` activates the "new type inference" version of the compiler.
+NTI is still under development (as of February 2017), but is already useful.
 It catches more error conditions, which can help find bugs in your code.
 See [issue #826](https://github.com/google/closure-compiler/issues/826) for an example of a situation that NTI compiles correctly where the old compiler did not.
 But you will probably need to make a fair number of changes to eliminate the warnings that NTI generates.

-Note that the closure library has not yet been tuned to work with NTI, so you will get a large number of warnings (around 1000) from closure library code that you use.
+Note that the closure library has not yet been tuned to work with NTI, so you may get a large number of warnings  from closure library code that you use.

 It may be puzzling what to do to get rid of a warning.
 You can ask on the [closure-compiler email list](https://groups.google.com/forum/#!forum/closure-compiler-discuss) if you are stumped.

+Another way to turn on NTI is with the compiler option `--jscomp_error=newCheckTypes`.

+For now it is best to use NTI in "compatibility mode" which means passing the flag `--jscomp_off=newCheckTypesExtraChecks`.

 ### Common warnings when you first start using NTI.